Classification for transport

 Explosives are dangerous goods.

 All explosives must have been assigned a classification by the Competent Authority of a Contracting Party to the European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) before they are consigned for carriage by road in Great Britain.

 Chapter 2.2 of ADR describes the requirements for the classification of explosives, as interpreted by the 2011 amendments introduced at Regulation 3 of the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment Regulations 2009 (CDG).

 The Contracting Parties are published on page 'vi' in the Foreword section of ADR.

-‘Classification’ identifies the hazards posed by explosive substances and articles as packaged for transport.
+'Classification' is a technical process that identifies and considers the hazards posed by explosive substances and articles as packaged for transport.